DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-> You can only edit blocked amounts that are created via this API.
+> You can only edit blocked amounts that were created via this API.
 You'll get an error when trying to edit the record you're not allowed to.

 ```
 {